proteanhq/protean/docs/guides/domain-definition/aggregates.md

 ### `abstract`

-When specified marks an Aggregate as abstract.
+Marks an Aggregate as abstract if `True`.
 If abstract, the aggregate cannot be instantiated and needs to be subclassed.

 ```python hl_lines="12"